 Global Engagement Program Manager

-Zuzana Wiseley (firstname.lastname@example.org) is our Administrative Coordinator.
-She serves as the lead event planner for IPC’s major events, seminars and conferences and she is the Ford School travel administrator for Public Policy courses with an experiential learning component that require traveling abroad.
-She has an M.A. in Teaching English as a Second Language from Comenius University in Bratislava.
+Erica Selesky (firstname.lastname@example.org) serves as the lead event planner for IPC’s major events, seminars and conferences and she is the Ford School travel administrator for Public Policy courses with an experiential learning component that require traveling abroad.
+She has extensive experience with U-M best practices and resources and with organizing logistics for international travel.
+Erica graduated from Grand Valley State University with a Bachelor of Science in Hospitality and Tourism Management.